karunabaral/dotfiles/README.md

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-Forked from Ming's
+Forked from [Ming's](https://github.com/setek/dotfiles)

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman’s post on the